datarisk-io/mlops_codex/docs/source/deploying.rst

     # >>> {'pred': 0, 'proba': 0.005841062869876623}

     execution = async_model.predict(data=PATH+'input.csv')
-    # >>> 2023-05-26 12:04:14.714 | INFO     | neomaril_codex.model:predict:344 - Execution 5 started.
+    # >>> 2023-05-26 12:04:14.714 | INFO     | mlops_codex.model:predict:344 - Execution 5 started.
 Use the id to check its status.

-Sync models return a dictionary and async models return a :py:class:`neomaril_codex.base.NeomarilExecution` that you can use to check the status and download the result similar to the training execution.
+Sync models return a dictionary and async models return a :py:class:`mlops_codex.base.MLOpsExecution` that you can use to check the status and download the result similar to the training execution.

-To use the models you need a `group token`, that is generated when creating the group (check :ref:`connecting_to_neomaril:creating a group`).
-You can add this token in the NEOMARIL_GROUP_TOKEN env variable, use the :py:meth:`neomaril_codex.model.NeomarilModel.set_token` method or add in each :py:meth:`neomaril_codex.model.NeomarilModel.predict` call.
+To use the models you need a `group token`, that is generated when creating the group (check :ref:`connecting_to_mlops:creating a group`).
+You can add this token in the NEOMARIL_GROUP_TOKEN env variable, use the :py:meth:`mlops_codex.model.MLOpsModel.set_token` method or add in each :py:meth:`mlops_codex.model.MLOpsModel.predict` call.

 Most of the time you might need to used your model outside a python environment, sharing it through a REST API.
-You can call the :py:attr:`neomaril_codex.model.NeomarilModel.docs` attribute to share a OpenAPI Swagger page, or use the :py:meth:`neomaril_codex.model.NeomarilModel.generate_predict_code` method to create a sample request code to your model.
+You can call the :py:attr:`mlops_codex.model.MLOpsModel.docs` attribute to share a OpenAPI Swagger page, or use the :py:meth:`mlops_codex.model.MLOpsModel.generate_predict_code` method to create a sample request code to your model.

 Monitoring your model